jack-pappas/fsharp-logic-examples/readme.md

     parse_prop_formula "p ==> q <=> r /\ s \/ (t <=> ~ ~u /\ v)";;
     ```

-  - Duplicated names are avoided.
+  - Duplicate names are avoided.
 Since OCaml shadows names and F# does not allow duplicate names, any function name causing a duplicate name error will have the name appended with an increasing sequential number.

     ```ocaml
     (* OCaml *)